 What is a Mechanical Engineering Technologist?

-Career Description Assist mechanical engineers in such activities as generation, transmission, or use of mechanical or fluid energy.
+Example of Mechanical Engineering Technologist Job Assist mechanical engineers in such activities as generation, transmission, or use of mechanical or fluid energy.
 Prepare layouts of machinery or equipment or plan the flow of work.
 May conduct statistical studies or analyze production costs.

-Life As a Mechanical Engineering Technologist
+A Day in the Life of a Mechanical Engineering Technologist

 - Perform routine maintenance on equipment, such as leak detectors, glove boxes, or mechanical pumps.